 I grew up on an island off the coast of Seberang Prai.
 At age seventeen I left Penang for Kuala Lumpur and, some would note, never returned since.

 In my last job at The Edge Communications Sdn Bhd (June 2008 - April 2010), I helped with some of the articles and listings in the culture and lifestyle sections of the now-discontinued Off The Edge magazine.

 After listening to too many complaints about my dead-end career path, freelance writer Alexandra Wong shoved The Star's contact details up my nose and showed me how to write a proper job-seeking e-mail.
 My first piece, a review of Lee Su Kim's A Nyonya In Texas, was published in December 2007.

 Since then, I also have:

-- About forty book reviews, several food-related articles, and one review of a stage production in the country's biggest English language daily The Star;
+- Around fifty book reviews, several food-related articles, and one review of a stage production in the country's biggest English language daily The Star;

 - Several articles in MPH's quarterly Quill magazine;

 - One book review in CSR-centric webzine CSR Digest;

 - Two articles at local food web site Fried Chillies;

-- Shared a byline for two articles in and wrote a "Side View" for online news portal The Malaysian Insider, and wrote several opinion pieces and some book reviews there as well;
+- Shared a byline for two articles in the online news portal The Malaysian Insider, and wrote several opinion pieces and some book reviews there as well;

 - Shared a byline for a piece and wrote another in MAS' airline magazine Going Places;